 - Advise the lender of any material changes

 Most factoring lines do not have covenants.
-All you have to do to keep an invoice factoring line in place is avoid a material default (e.g., bankruptcy) and finance invoices for completed work payable by commercially creditworthy clients.
+All you have to do to keep an invoice factoring line in place is to avoid a material default (e.g., bankruptcy) and finance invoices from commercially creditworthy clients.

 To access the funds from your line of credit, you usually submit a draw request to the financial institution, which is honored fairly quickly.
 Depending on the specific product, you can either submit a borrowing base certificate or draw from the loan account.

 To get an advance from your factoring line, you must submit a schedule of accounts to the factor.
 The request must include a tally of the invoices you want to finance, along with copies of the invoices.